Building Local Citations: A Complete Guide for Small Businesses

 Both types matter, but structured citations are easier to build and control.

-1. They Validate Your Business
+1. They Validate Your Business to Search Engines

 Citations act like votes of confidence.
 When Google sees your business consistently listed across multiple trusted sources, it confirms: